Endangered Places List Nominations FAQs

-What sort of places are eligible to be included in the Top 10 Endangered Places List?
+What sort of places are eligible to be included in the Endangered Places List?

 The types of historic places we have in Canada and the types of threats they face vary.
-We want the Top 10 Endangered Places List to represent this broad range.
+We want the Endangered Places List to represent this broad range.
 Endangered places don’t have to be designated heritage sites, nor do they have to have been built before a certain year.
-We are looking for places that tell a story: landmarks that mean a lot to communities.
+We are looking for places that tell a story: places that mean a lot to communities.